sean-lamont/aitp/notes/paper_notes/notes.md

 particularly in the area of Interactive Theorem Proving (ITP).
 Research in the area is fragmented, with a diverse set of approaches being spread across several ITP systems.
 This presents a significant challenge to the comparison of methods, which are often complex and difficult to replicate.
-To address this, we present METIS: A Modular Environment for Theorem-Proving in Interactive Systems.
+To address this, we present MEDIATE: A Modular Environment for Insights and Development in Automated Theorem Experiments.
-By separating the learning approach from the data and ITP environment, METIS allows for the fast and efficient comparison of approaches between systems.
+By separating the learning approach from the data and ITP environment, MEDIATE allows for the fair and efficient comparison of approaches between systems.
-METIS was designed to seamlessly incorporate new systems and benchmarks, and currently accommodates HOList, HOLStep, MIZAR40, LeanStep, LeanGym and HOL4's TacticZero.
+MEDIATE is designed to seamlessly incorporate new systems and benchmarks, and currently accommodates HOList, HOLStep, MIZAR40, LeanStep, LeanGym and HOL4's TacticZero.
-We demonstrate the utility of METIS through a study of embedding architectures in the context of the above systems.
+We demonstrate the utility of MEDIATE through a study of embedding architectures in the context of the above systems.

 [//]: # (Through comparing the performance of approaches across a variety of ITP settings, we provide strong evidence that..)
 These experiments lay the foundations for future work in evaluation of performance of formula embedding,